Try It Yourself

 Resources & References

+Each step displays the message as it enters the selected component.
 Look at the next component if you want to see how the component before it 'interacted' with the message.

 Resources & References

-- Dovetail Academy - Flow Manager
+- Application > Flow Manager

-Your first API call
+4. Your first API call

 Now let's connect to the Filmtotaal API to retrieve an XML with information about the movies on Dutch TV today.
 Make sure you've got the Filmtotaal API key at hand (dvfrbql1qvltlvyed4y7a9cwx64vfzjs